deeveon/Uptime/README.md

 # Uptime

-An AmigaOS command line utility that prints the amount of time the system has been up and running since it was last booted.
+An AmigaOS command line utility that prints the amount of time the system has been up and running since it was booted.

 ## Requirements

-AmigaOS/Kickstart 2.04 or above (m68k only) with the standard
+* AmigaOS/Kickstart 2.04 or above (m68k only)
-AmigaOS `Ram Disk` device/volume.
+* A volume that is created at boot time such as the standard AmigaOS RAM Disk.

-Tested Configurations:
+#### Tested Configurations:

-* AmigaOS 3.2.3 (V47)
+- AmigaOS 3.2.3 (V47)
+- AmigaOS 3.1 (V40)
+- AmigaOS 2.04 (V37)

 ## Installation Instructions